cthompson165/pyAirplane/README.md

 ## Airplane
 fly_a_747.py simulates flying a 747 (with a bomber plane image because I am lazy).
 Use the up and down arrows to control the elevator and right and left to control thrust.
 If you have a flight-stick plugged in the simulation will try to use that.
+The airplane example implements the same debug keys as the kite example.

 Note that the airplane will always explode if you try to land.
 Adding the ability to land would be a fun upgrade if anyone wants to take it on.
-You'd need to turn on collisions for stationary objects in `flight.simulator`, setup friction for wheels vs. any other part of the plane, and then determine how big an impulse a plane can experience without damage.
+You'd need to turn on collisions for stationary objects in `flight.simulator`, setup friction for wheels vs. any other part of the plane, and then determine how big a collision impulse a plane can experience without damage.

-The airplane example implements the same debug keys as the kite example.

 ## Disclaimers
 I wrote this for fun and don't guarantee the accuracy of any of it.
 I got a lot of the information